MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-out-of-stock-at-edge.md

 ---
-title: Pattern for implementing out of stock detection at the edge, using Azure and Azure Stack Edge.
+title: Out of stock detection using Azure and Azure Stack Edge
-description: Learn how to use Azure and Azure Stack Edge services, to implement out of stock detection.
+description: Learn how to use Azure and Azure Stack Edge services to implement out of stock detection.
 author: BryanLa
 ms.topic: article
 ms.date: 11/05/2019